 - Switching a high current circuit using a lower current circuit — This is the most common reason for a relay.
 This is useful where an in-line switch or the existing circuit does not have the capacity to handle the current required.
 For example, high power lights that come on with the headlights — There is a risk that they would exceed the capacity of the existing loom.

-- Cost savings — High current capacity wiring and switches is more expensive than low(er) current capacity versions.
+- Cost savings — High current capacity wiring and switches are more expensive than low(er) current capacity versions.
 By using relays, the requirement for the more expensive components is minimized.